ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 I learned about DS recently, and I fell in love with it.
 What is the best way to get my foot in the door and [land my first AI / Data Science job](https://saeedmirshekari.com/blog/how-to-get-your-first-data-science-job-without-any-job-experience-the-ultimate-solution/)?

-It doesn’t matter if you don’t have a data science background.
+It doesn’t matter if you don’t have a data science background, it is still possible to get a job in Data Science.
 You're on the right path as long as you are willing to become a data scientist and close this skill gap.
-This blog will focus on how aspiring individuals like you can become data scientists.
+This blog will focus on how aspiring individuals like you, with no technical background, can become data scientists.

 <h2>1.
 Acquire Data Science Skills </h2>

 Okay, you love data science.
 However, the data science career path is complex as it involves different industries.
-The [best to become a data scientist](https://saeedmirshekari.com/blog/2022-09-07-the-best-way-to-become-a-data-scientist/) is to upskill your skill set.
+The [best way to become a data scientist](https://saeedmirshekari.com/blog/2022-09-07-the-best-way-to-become-a-data-scientist/) is to upskill your skill set.
 The data scientist requirements state that you must master the fundamentals of the field.

 This can only be done when your curriculum includes: